Tax Deed Properties: What They Are And How To Invest

 Dan Rafter8-minute read

 Looking to buy a home at a bargain price?
-A tax deed sale, in which you can purchase a home whose owners have not paid their property taxes, can help.
+A tax deed sale can help.
+Tax deed sales allow you to purchase a home whose owners have not paid their property taxes.

 Just be careful: Buying a home through a tax deed sale comes with more challenges than you’ll face when buying a single-family home or condo in the traditional way.

 A tax deed is the legal document that transfers ownership in a property when a home has gone into foreclosure.
 Tax deed sales are auctions that occur when foreclosed homes are offered for sale to recoup the tax bill by the tax collector.

 For example, if you buy a home, you must pay property taxes to the county that home resides in.
 These taxes are split up and paid to several organizations, including public schools, fire departments, police departments, public libraries, along with streets and sanitation departments.
 Homeowners typically pay their property taxes once or twice a year, and how much they pay depends on the state they live in.

 When homeowners fail to pay their property taxes on time, counties place a tax lien on their properties.
 Owners then have a set time to pay what they owe.
 This time limit will vary by state but can run from a few months to a few years.

 If homeowners don't pay the taxes they owe?
 The home goes into tax foreclosure and tax collectors can then sell the home through a public tax deed sale.
 This is where investors can find bargains.
 They can bid for homes being sold at tax deed sales, often buying the property for less than it would sell for on the open market.